simplonco/python/README.md

 ## Exercises

+> Exercices given without automated validation, with just a short subject / explanation

 * [Playing Turtle](https://github.com/simplonco/python-playing-turtle) _Playing with a tiny turtle so cute :turtle: !_

 ## Challenges

+> TDD exercices validated by GitLab CI (cool for algorithms teaching: input => output), can be imported from exercism.io

 * :trophy: [Challenges](https://github.com/simplonco/python-challenges) _It will maybe hurt a bit, but for your good! :cactus:_

 ## Ressources

+> Currated list of external urls - ressources

 * https://github.com/simplonco/learn-python
 * https://github.com/simplonco/on-the-road-to-python